advanced-r-spring-2022/marvalr/README.md

 ## Installation
-Users can install the the most recent version of `marvalr` with:
+Users can install the most recent version of `marvalr` with:

 ``` r
 install.packages("marvalr")